nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * 1c.
 MATHUTORING detects that the score has already exited.

     * 1c1.
-MATHUTORING informs the tutor that the score has already exited.
+MATHUTORING informs the tutor that the score already exists.

       Use case ends.

-**6. Use case: Delete a score**
+**7. Use case: Delete a score**

 **MSS**